• HELLO.

 About this site

-My teaching experience spans several disciplines, which I believe reinforces and supplements my capabilities as a professor.
-It illustrates a strong history of teaching at this level, and my own diversity of knowledge, I’ve had the opportunity to teach a cross-section of students and have learned the importance of formulating discussion and activities that speak to all students.
-I’ve learned to be inclusive in my discussion, and seek to craft my lessons to the interests and identities of members of the class.
-Moreover, I’ve learned to reinforce learning goals of critical-thinking skill building and diversity into my teaching structure.
+My experience as an educator covers various subjects, which has strengthened and complemented my skills as a professor.
+It demonstrates a consistent track record of teaching at this level and my breadth of knowledge.
+I have had the privilege of instructing a diverse group of students and have realized the importance of creating discussions and activities that engage all students.
+I have learned to be inclusive in my teaching and tailor my lessons to align with the interests and backgrounds of my students.
+Additionally, I have focused on integrating critical thinking skill development and diversity into my teaching framework.

-I have a passion for knowledge and teaching.
-In working with professors in various departments and across various institutions, I have foster teaching skills and support my endeavours.
-I believe teaching is a quintessential skill, and teachers are vital to the development of the society.
-I hope to accumulate more experience in pedagogy to share with others.
+I am deeply passionate about knowledge and education.
+Through collaborations with professors from different departments and institutions, I have honed my teaching abilities and contributed to their efforts.
+I believe that teaching is a fundamental skill, and educators are pivotal to the advancement of society.
+I aspire to acquire more pedagogical experience to share with others.

 • Your disabilities do not define your abilities!